NunoDurao/camino-ways/README.md

 ## User Stories

-1. As a user, I want to be able to create an account on the app so that I can access and manage information related to my accomodation during the St James Way journey.
+1. As a user, I want to be able to create an account on the app so that I can access and manage information related to my accommodation during the St James Way journey.

 2. As a user, I want to be able to log in and log out of my account to protect my information.